openpublishoperation/sql-docs-psprocesssing/sqlserver-cmdlets/sqlserver-module/vlatest/Get-SqlInstance.md

 ```

 ### -Name
-Specifies the name of the instance of SQL Server, when you want to retrieve a specific instance of SQL Serveron the target machine.
+Specifies the name of the instance of SQL Server, when you want to retrieve a specific instance of SQL Server on the target machine.

 ```yaml
 Type: String